raw-labs/raw-mock-api/README.md

 WHERE :customer_id IS NULL OR Orders.CustomerID = :customer_id;
 ```

+---

 ### 3. GET `/mock/products/sales`

+**Description:**

+This SQL query calculates the total sales for products using hardcoded data.
+It sums up the total sales by multiplying the quantity sold by the product price.
+If a `product_id` is provided, it filters the results to show sales for that specific product.
+If no `product_id` is provided, it returns sales information for all products.

+**SQL Query:**

 ```sql
 -- @param product_id the ID of the product